Sipley/pipeline/README.md

 This will run automatically.

 What heppened?
-1. Sequences expressed in 'Schistosoma mansoni' that are homologous to the solved structure of _Schistosoma mansoni_ were identified using BLAST+ & saved in a new `tmp/` directory as `potential_VAPs.fasta`
+1. Sequences expressed in _Schistosoma mansoni_ that are homologous to the solved structure of _Schistosoma mansoni_ were identified using BLAST+ & saved in a new `tmp/` directory as `potential_VAPs.fasta`
 2.

 You will find a new directory `tmp/` which will contain many files including: